 Since 1971, The NCGA Points Program has determined the player of the year.
 In 1995, a senior award was added.
 In 2004, Spencer Levin established a record that will be difficult to top, earning 2,770 points on the strength of California State Amateur and NCGA Amateur titles as well as earning low amateur honors at the U.S. Open.
-The senior record was established in 2008 by Del Rio’s Jeff Burda with 2,459 points.
+The senior record was established in 2011 by Sunnyvale ‘s Jim Knoll with 2,726 points.
 Burlingame’s Randy Haag (pictured right) has the distinction of holding the most Player of the Year Awards at six, with Casey Boyns close behind at four.

 The NCGA Points Year is October 1 through Septemb 30 of the following year.
 All players begin each new points year at zero.
 The tournament finish date determines which year points will be awarded.
 Should an event change dates that would cause the event to be played twice in one points year then points will be awarded twice within that given year.